putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 - **Layout**  —  These are the outer containers that span the full width of the content area.
 - **Container** — These are inside the Layouts and span a specific number of columns, from one to six.

 For example, we have a One-Five Layout, which is a layout with a Container that spans one column and a Container that spans five.
 A Two-Three has a two-column container and a three-column container.
 The logic extends to a Three-Three, Two-Two-Two and any combination of Container widths that add up to fill a six-column span.
+This results in a large variety of components for each layout and breakpoints, shown in Image 1.

 <figure class="blog-image-insert">
     <img src="/siteart/layout_options.jpg" alt="A Sketch file with the name homescreens-new-12/20/2019-updated-final-revised-final-final.sketch.">
-    <figcaption><strong>Image X</strong> The variety of Layouts and Containers for all four breakpoints allows for multiple choices for fast prototyping.</figcaption>
+    <figcaption><strong>Image 1</strong> The variety of Layouts and Containers for all four breakpoints allows for multiple choices for fast prototyping options.</figcaption>
 </figure>

 Setup for the Layout part is fairly straightforward.
 It's a frame with auto layouts with the content [Flow](https://help.figma.com/hc/en-us/articles/360040451373-Guide-to-auto-layout#flow) set to wrap.